 The number of DSUs is determined by dividing the award remuneration calculated under the DSU Plan by the weighted average of the closing market prices of the Common Shares on the TSX for the 5 trading days preceding the award date.
-The award remuneration under the DSU Plan is determined as the amount equal to 80% of the annual incentive awarded to the CEO for the financial year preceding the award date.
-The award remuneration under the DSU Plan for all other Named Executive Officers is determined as the amount equal to 50% of the annual incentive awarded for the financial year preceding the award date.
-With respect to the award of any DSU, one third of the cash payment of the DSU is made on May 1 of the first calendar year following the date of grant of the DSU and the remaining one third cash payment is made on May 1 of the third calendar year following the date of grant of the DSU.
+The award remuneration under the DSU Plan is determined as the amount equal to 60% of the annual bonus awarded to the CEO for the financial year preceding the award date.
+The award remuneration under the DSU Plan for all other Named Executive Officers is determined as the amount equal to 50% of the annual bonus awarded for the financial year preceding the award date.
+With respect to the award of any DSU, one third of the cash payment of the DSU is made on May 1 of the first calendar year following the date of grant of the DSU, another one third of the cash payment is made on May 1 of the second calendar year following the date of grant of the DSU and the remaining one third cash payment is made on May 1 of the third calendar year following the date of grant of the DSU.

-The number of DSUs determined will be further adjusted by comparing the Corporation's three year Total Shareholder Return ("TSR") relative to a group selected by the Compensation Committee (collectively, "TSR Comparator Group") and as presented in the table below so that the actual cash payment is between 0% and 200% of the amount determined in the preceding paragraph.
+The number of DSUs determined will be further adjusted by comparing the Corporation's three year Total Shareholder Return ("TSR") relative to a group of companies selected by the Compensation Committee (collectively, "TSR Comparator Group") and as presented in the table below so that the actual cash payment is between 0% and 200% of the amount determined in the preceding paragraph.

 TSR Relative to TSR Comparator Group Payout

 80th Percentile and above 200%

 60th to 79th Percentile 150%

 50th to 59th Percentile 100%

 35 th to 49 th Percentile 75%

 26 th to 34 th Percentile 40%

-Less than 25 Percentile 0%
+Less than 25 th Percentile 0%

-TSR measures the performance of a Corporation's Common Shares over a period of time.
+TSR measures the performance of the Corporation's Common Shares over a period of time.
 It combines share price appreciation and dividends, if any, paid over the period to determine the total return to the shareholder expressed as a percentage of the initial investment.
-With respect to each TSR Comparator (as discussed below), TSR is calculated as the change in share price over the three year performance period (plus any dividends paid in respect of the common shares of such TSR Comparator over the period) ending May 1 of each calendar year.
+With respect to each TSR Comparator (as discussed below), TSR is calculated as the change in share price over the three year performance period (plus any dividends paid in respect of the common shares of such TSR Comparator over that period) ending May 1 of each calendar year.

 TSR is measured relative to other aerospace and defence companies which are peers to the Corporation.
-The Compensation Committee determine a peer group which provides reasonable market alignment and is broadly representative of the North American aerospace and defence sector and includes some of the Corporation's customers, suppliers, and competitors for talent.
+The Compensation Committee determines a peer group, which provides reasonable market alignment and is broadly representative of the North American aerospace and defence sector and includes some of the Corporation's customers, suppliers, and competitors for talent.
 As part of such determination, the Corporation's market capitalization is positioned around the median of the TSR Comparators.

 Peer companies were drawn from a pool of potential companies identified by management and approved by the Compensation Committee.
-The primary factors used to generate the group of TSR Comparators were as follows:
+The primary factors used to generate the TSR Comparator Group are as follows: